projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 Introduction
 ************

-This document describes the ACRN security high level design on Apollo Lake SoCs, including information about:
+This document describes security high level design in ACRN, including information about:

--  How to build a secure hypervisor, SOS, and UOS
--  How to extend platform root of trust with secure boot
--  How to design vTPM (virtual TPM)
--  How to create a virtualized tamper-resistant secure storage service
--  Platform security feature virtualization and enablement (such as SGX, CSE/HECI/DAL, or SMEP/SMAP)
+-  Secure Boot in ACRN
--  Hypervisor hardening
+-  Hypervisor Security Enhancement, including memory management,secure hypervisor interfaces etc.
+-  Platform Security Features Virtualizaion, such as the virtualizaion of TPM(vTPM) and SGX(vSGX)

-This document is for developers, validation teams, architects, and maintainers of ACRN for Apollo Lake SoCs.
+This document is for developers, validation teams, architects, and maintainers of ACRN.

 The readers should be familiar with the basic concepts of system virtualization and ACRN hypervisor implementation.